Spinning a web of connections in our lives!

 Art Teacher, Group Facilitator, Artist

-I received my Bachelor of Arts in Social Sciences (2 years in Theatre) in 2001 and in 2010 completed my M.Ed.in Art Education at the University of Victoria, BC.
+I received my Bachelor of Arts in Social Sciences (2 years in Theatre) in 2001 and in 2010 completed my Masters of Education in Curriculum & Instruction at the University of Victoria, BC.

 I have been involved in creative arts from childhood, teaching my first class at age 10 to children ages 4 - 7 years.
-Since then and to the present, I have taught, and facilitated creative arts groups to children and adults, many of whom, have mental illness, Asperger's, M.S., acquired brain injury, or developmental differences.
+Since then and to the present, I have taught, and facilitated creative arts groups to children and adults, many of whom, have chronic health conditions, acquired brain injury, or developmental differences.

 Learning and teaching are inseparable, like two sides of the same coin.
 I love groups, because dynamic interaction has a way of flipping that coin so steadily, and subtly, it's a challenge to track it and a joy to share the leadership flip.